LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```
 ### Explanation
-@Before Hook is now responsible for Webdriver initialisation and every other Webriver requests by any other
+@before Hook is now responsible for WebDriver initialisation and every other WebDriver requests by any other
 classes during the test execution will receive this instance of a driver

-@After Hook is responsible for closing the browser after all test have been executed.
+@after Hook is responsible for closing the browser after all test have been executed.

 ```
 ## Step 2: Remove closeDriver() method from CheckoutPageSteps definition file